 4.4.2 You can choose from the following payment options:

 4.4.2 (a) Cash payments are accepted without restrictions for all “Germanwings Airport Sales”.

 4.4.2 (b) With a RatePAY invoice you can pay the fare including any fee-incurring supplementary services agreed on when the contract of carriage is finalised by bank transfer.
-You can pay using RatePAY invoices if the amount due is between 20 € and 2.000 €, if you have given a German home address as the invoice and contact address during the booking process, and if all other conditions in Article 25 have been met.
+You can pay using RatePAY invoices if the amount due is between 20 € and 2.000 €, if you have given your private residential address in Austria or the Federal Republic of Germany as the invoice and contact address during the booking process, and if all other conditions in Article 23 have been met.
 Once we have approved your request to pay using RatePAY, the amount to be paid will be due for payment into the account of the collecting agency on the 10th bank working day after booking, or at the latest on the 5th bank working day before the first day of departure.
 We levy a fee on RatePAY payments to be paid together with the amount due.
 Please check the Table of Charges (Article 17 “RPR”) for the exact amount.

 4.4.2 (c) You can make a bank payment (direct debit or debit order) up to 5 days before the initial departure date.
 For this purpose you must provide us with an authorisation or debit order for your current account at a German bank.
 We reserve the right to limit “bank payment” to “direct debit with debit order”.